Wysong Optimal Line Dog Food receives the Advisor’s top rating of 5 stars.

 Even when you consider the protein-boosting effect of the pea products, flaxseed and chia seeds, this looks like the profile of a dry product containing a significant amount of meat.

-Wysong Optimal Line is a meat-based dry dog food using a generous amount of named meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Wysong Optimal Line is a dry dog food using a generous amount of named meat meals as its main source of animal protein, thus earning the brand 5 stars.

 Wysong Dog Food